crystal-lang/shards/SPEC.md

 ### license

 An [OSI license](http://opensource.org/) name or an URL to a license file (String, recommended).

+For further assistance in choosing an appropriate license, refer to the [website curated by GitHub](http://choosealicense.com/) intended for exactly this.

 ### dependencies

 A list of required dependencies (Hash).

-Each dependency begins with the name of the dependency as a key (String) then a list of attributes (Hash) that depend on where the dependency is located (eg: local path, Git repository).
+Each dependency begins with the name of the dependency as a key (String) then a list of attributes (Hash) that depend on where the dependency is located (e.g., local path, Git repository).

 Example:
 ```yaml